 Letters of recommendation from a lab mentor, PI or senior lab researcher with direct knowledge of the applicant should address the applicant’s professional characteristics.
 Current or recent academic instructors and/or employers with direct knowledge of the qualities of the applicant that are relevant for graduate training are also accepted.
+Letters of recommendation should NOT come from family or friends.
 All letters of recommendation are due by the application deadline.

 Letters of recommendation should address:

 - How long and in what capacity does the recommender know the applicant?

 - How many students the recommender has known at this level?

 - What is the candidate’s intellectual potential; ability to plan and conduct research; creativity and originality; knowledge in the chosen field; ability to work independently and with a team; maturity; motivation for graduate study; writing ability; oral expression; integrity; and overall potential for graduate work in biomedical sciences?